simplebusiness26/The-App/RULES.md

 - No summary markdown files after a task.
 No `IMPLEMENTATION_NOTES.md`, no `SUMMARY.md`.
 Tell me in the chat.
 - No new docs unless I ask for them.

-  Exception: `docs/REDESIGN-STATE.md` is a required ledger for the redesign.
-Update it at the end of every packet.
-It is the only new doc permitted without asking.
 - Point to specific files and lines when explaining a change.
 - Blunt, short, no preamble.
 Skip the recap of what I just asked for.